noahehall/theBookOfNoah/0current/frontendtech.md

       - relative difficulty in adjusting aspect ratio of images
         - (e.g. widthxheight likely should be different if mobile vs desktop)
         - i.e. square image for mobile and landscape for desktop

+  - responsive images: `picture` + `img` elements
+    - utilizes `srcset` and `sizes` to provide sets of images targeted at various screen sizes and the browser is responsible for choosing which image the user will download
+    - overcomes the downsides of using fluid images

   - media queries
     - tests browser resolution, and viewport dimensions for targeting css rules